-Libft is a user-level library of C functions that can be used in application programs to specify and checkpoint critical data, recover the checkpointed data, log events, locate and reconnect to a backup server.
-It provides a set of functions to specify critical volatile data (i.e., data in the memory) in an application.
+{\tt Libft} is a user-level library of C functions that can be used in application programs to specify and checkpoint critical data, recover the checkpointed data, log events, locate and reconnect to a backup server.
+It provides a set of functions (e.g. {\tt critical()}) to specify critical volatile data in an application.
 These critical data items are allocated in a reserved region of the virtual memory and are periodically checkpointed on primary and backup nodes.

-Libft also provides reliable read and write operations to automatically log messages.
-The logged data is then duplicated and logged by the watchd daemon on a backup machine.
+{\tt Libft} also provides reliable read and write operations to automatically log messages.
+The logged data is then duplicated and logged by the {\tt watchd} daemon on a backup machine.
 The replication of logged data is necessary for a process to recover from a primary machine failure.